 FSU’s Student Life Cinema (SLC) program is located in the heart of campus on Learning Way in the Askew Student Life Center, a satellite building of the Oglesby Union.
 The program is housed in a state-of-the-art movie theater, with projection and a sound system professionally designed and often used by the FSU Film School.
 It features an 18′ x 43′ movie screen, stadium-style seating accommodating 380 guests, 35mm and high-end digital projection, and 5.1 Dolby Digital sound.

 The SLC also has prime seating available for guests in wheelchairs, assisted listening devices for the hearing impaired, and closed caption readers for DCP films.
 Lobby amenities include movie theater concessions as well as an on-site coffee shop with student-friendly pricing.

-The SLC film program features movies up to six nights a week.
-Movies and events are scheduled by the Film Committee, a group of FSU students dedicated to selecting titles for the diverse tastes of the student body.
+Film Committee, a group of FSU students dedicated to selecting titles for the diverse tastes of the student body, schedules the movies and events.
 The Film Committee brings every type of movie to the university community, with titles that range from Hollywood blockbusters to foreign, independent, and documentary favorites.

 On average, 64,000 guests see a movie in the span of a year.
 Movies are free for FSU students with a valid FSUCard and only $5 for non-students.
 The SLC also hosts advanced screenings, co-sponsored events, panel discussions, FSU Film School screenings, and Q & A sessions with special guest filmmakers and artists.